franswaharold/TurtleGold/README.md

 The binaries will be in the `src` folder when you are complete.

 - `cd src`
-- `./DeroGoldd --version`
+- `./TurtleGoldd --version`

 #### Thanks
-Cryptonote Developers, Bytecoin Developers, Monero Developers, Forknote Project, TurtleCoin Community
+Cryptonote Developers, Bytecoin Developers, Monero Developers, Forknote Project, TurtleCoin Community, TurtleGold Developers